 You may want to give copies to close friends or family members as well.
-Be sure to keep a copy at home.
+Be sure to keep

 If you know ahead of time that you are going to be hospitalized, and you have signed an advance directive, take a copy with you to the hospital.